 How Long to Smoke a Whole Chicken

-If you’re cooking your chicken whole, I recommend 45 minutes per pound.
-If you want to spatchcock or split your chickens into halves (like I did in THIS RECIPE) you can shorted your cooking time to 35 minutes per pound.
+If you’re cooking your chicken whole, I recommend smoking the chicken for 45 minutes per pound.
+If you want to spatchcock or split your chickens into halves (like I did in this recipe for Smoked Chicken) you can shorten your cooking time to 35 minutes per pound.

-Whiskey Peach Smoked Pulled Chicken Recipe
+Whiskey Peach Smoked Pulled Chicken

 - 1 cup peach juice

-- 1/4 cup whiskey
+- ¼ cup whiskey

-- 1/4 cup melted butter
+- ¼ cup melted butter

-- In a jar, combine the peach juice, whiskey, and melted butter.
+- Inject the chicken.
+In a jar, combine the peach juice, whiskey, and melted butter.
 Inject this mixture into your chicken in several spots.
 Be sure to inject in at least 3 different places in each breast, 2 places in the thighs, and 1 time in each leg.
 Work quickly during this step to prevent your butter from getting hard and clogging your injector.
 If your butter does start to harden, you can microwave the jar of liquid for 30 seconds to soften it up again.

 - Smoke.
 Place in the middle of your smoker and close the lid.
 Smoke for 45 minutes per pound of chicken.
 A 3-4 pound bird will take 2.5-3.5 hours.

-- Check the temperature in both the thighs and the breasts and when your internal temperature reads consistently 160 degrees F, remove the chicken to a rimmed serving platter or baking sheet
+- Sauce and finish smoking.
+When the internal temperature of your meat reaches 150 degrees F, brush liberally with the whiskey peach BBQ sauce.
+Check the temperature in both the thighs and the breasts and when your internal temperature reads consistently 160 degrees F, remove the chicken to a rimmed serving platter or baking sheet